 Students are evaluated based on the completion of homework assignments.
+Reference Books

 Reference books for further study will be introduced during the course.
+Notes on taking the course

 We use RStudio.
-Please install before attending the class.
+Please install it before attending the class.

-Course Special Lectures on Agricultural Bioinformatics III (Course code:3912140) Instructors Noboru Koshizuka, Shinsuke Kobayashi, Yoshihiro Ohmori Lecture dates 5/12 (Fri), 5/19 (Fri), 6/2 (Fri) University of Tokyo students only Lecture time is 13:00-17:00, unlike other lectures.
+Course Special Lectures on Agricultural Bioinformatics III (Course code:3912140) Instructors Noboru Koshizuka, Shinsuke Kobayashi, Yoshihiro Ohmori Lecture dates 5/15 (Fri), 5/22 (Fri), 5/29 (Fri) University of Tokyo students only Lecture time is 13:00-17:00, unlike other lectures.
 Outside students On-demand distribution available (Distribution period from 8/1 to 12/26, Assignment submission until 10/31)